-<< Variable Data 1: CA Re Line>>
+<<Date>>

-Dear <<First Name>> <<Last Name>>:
+Dear << Name 1>>:

-Meals on Wheels of Albuquerque writes to inform you of a recent incident that may affect the privacy of some of your information.
-On Thursday, July 16, 2020, Meals on Wheels of Albuquerque received notification from one of its third-party vendors, Blackbaud, Inc. ("Blackbaud"), of a cyber incident.
-Blackbaud is a cloud computing provider that offers customer relationship management and financial services tools to organizations, including Meals on Wheels of Albuquerque.
-Upon receiving notice of the cyber incident, we immediately commenced an investigation to better understand the nature and scope of the incident and any impact on Meals on Wheels of Albuquerque data.
+Wichita Collegiate School ("Collegiate") writes to inform you of a recent incident that may affect the privacy of some of your information.
+Collegiate received notification from one of its third-party vendors, Blackbaud, Inc. ("Blackbaud"), of a cyber incident.
+Blackbaud is a cloud computing provider that offers customer relationship management and financial services tools to organizations, such as Collegiate.
+Upon receiving notice of the cyber incident, we immediately commenced an investigation to better understand the nature and scope of the incident and any impact on Collegiate data.
 This notice provides information about the Blackbaud incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.

 What Happened?
-Blackbaud reported that, in May 2020, it experienced a ransomware incident that resulted in encryption of certain Blackbaud systems.
+In July, Blackbaud reported that it experienced a ransomware incident in May 2020 that resulted in encryption of certain Blackbaud systems.
 Blackbaud reported the incident to law enforcement and worked with forensic investigators to determine the nature and scope of the incident.
 Following its investigation, Blackbaud notified its customers that an unknown actor may have accessed or acquired certain Blackbaud customer data.
-Blackbaud reported that the data was exfiltrated by the threat actor at some point before Blackbaud locked the threat actor out of the environment on May 20, 2020.
-Upon learning of the Blackbaud incident, Meals on Wheels of Albuquerque immediately commenced an investigation to determine what, if any, sensitive Meals on Wheels of Albuquerque data was potentially involved.
-This investigation included working diligently to gather further information from Blackbaud to understand the scope of the incident.
-On or about September 22, 2020, Meals on Wheels of Albuquerque received further information from Blackbaud that allowed it to determine the information potentially affected may have contained personal information.
-Meals on Wheels of Albuquerque then conducted an extensive internal review to determine who was impacted, and address information for those who were impacted.
+Blackbaud reported that certain data was acquired by the threat actor at some point before Blackbaud locked the threat actor out of the system on May 20, 2020.